CivMC/Civ/docs/wiki/plugins/unique/bleeze.md

 Wind charges have a cooldown of 3 seconds compared to half a second in vanilla

 Each bleeze also has a guaranteed heavy core drop.
+Bleezes will never spawn in the rain and will leave this world if it ever starts raining!

 # Mace